Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 Now it turns out that \theoremref{thm:k-matching} is tight, and we can use it to prove a tight lower bound for maximal matchings:

-\begin{theorem} There is no deterministic algorithm that finds a maximal matching in $o(\Delta)$ rounds in the port-numbering model in $2$-colored graphs. \end{theorem} \begin{proof} Assume that $A$ is an algorithm that finds a maximal matching in $f(\Delta) = o(\Delta)$ rounds.
+\begin{theorem} Any deterministic algorithm that finds a maximal matching in the port-numbering model in $2$-colored graphs requires $\Omega(\Delta)$ rounds. \end{theorem} \begin{proof} Assume that $A$ is an algorithm that finds a maximal matching in $f(\Delta) = o(\Delta)$ rounds.
 We use $A$ to construct algorithm $A'$ that finds an $O(\sqrt{\Delta})$-matching in $o(\sqrt{\Delta})$ rounds; then we can apply \theoremref{thm:k-matching} to see that $A$ cannot exist.

 Algorithm $A'$ constructs a new virtual graph $G'$ by splitting each node $u$ of $G$ arbitrarily in $O(\sqrt{\Delta})$ \emph{mininodes} $u_1, u_2,\dotsc$, each of degree $O(\sqrt{\Delta})$; see \figureref{fig:split}.
 Then $A'$ simulates $A$ in graph $G'$ to find a maximal matching $M'$ of $G'$.
 Now $M'$ defines an $O(\sqrt{\Delta})$-matching $M$ in the original graph $G$.
 To see this, note that each mininode is incident to at most one edge of $M'$, and hence each original node is incident to $O(\sqrt{\Delta})$ edges of $M$.
 Furthermore, if a node $u$ is not incident to any edge of $M$, then all neighbors of each mininode are matched in $M'$, and hence all original neighbors of $u$ are incident to at least one edge of $M$.